SV592/secure_file_manager/README.md

 # Secure File Manager

-A lightweight C++ application for secure file encryption, decryption, hashing, and digital signature management.
+C++ application for secure file encryption, decryption, hashing, and digital signature management.
 This project leverages OpenSSL for cryptographic operations and a command-line interface.
 Future plans include a front-end GUI for enhanced usability.

 ## Features